800-913-0172 info@hsaforamerica.com

 Method One: Remove Your Excess HSA Contribution Before the Tax Deadline

 If you’re paying attention, then it’s possible to correct the mistake before the IRS even notices.
 Simply remove the excess amount from your account before Tax Day, and you will not incur a penalty.
-However, these withdrawals will count as taxable income.

 IMPORTANT: You must also withdraw any interest that was earned on the excess funds.